-Our board of directors will consist of four directors upon the SEC's declaration of effectiveness of our registration statement on Form F-1, of which this prospectus is a part.
+Our board of directors currently consists of three directors.
 A director is not required to hold any shares in our company to qualify to serve as a director.
 A director may vote with respect to any contract, proposed contract, or arrangement in which he or she is materially interested.
 A director may exercise all the powers of the company to borrow money, mortgage its business, property and uncalled capital and issue debentures or other securities whenever money is borrowed or as security for any obligation of the company or of any third party.

 Under our memorandum and articles of association effective after this offering, our board of directors should consist of not less than two persons.
 Our shareholders may appoint any person to be a director by way of ordinary resolution.
 The directors also have the power to appoint any person as a director either to fill a casual vacancy on the board or as an addition to the existing board.
 Any director so appointed shall hold office only until the next following annual general meeting of our company and shall then be eligible for re-election at that meeting.
 At each annual general meeting, one-third of the directors for the time being, or, if their number is not three or a multiple of three, then the number nearest to, but not less than, one-third, shall retire from office by rotation.
 The directors to retire in every year shall be those who have been longest in office since their last election but as between persons who became directors on the same day those to retire shall (unless they otherwise agree between themselves) be determined by lot.
 A retiring director shall retain office until the close of the meeting at which he retires, and shall be eligible for re-election thereat.
 Pursuant to the shareholders' agreement between SINA, Ali WB and our company, Ali WB has been granted an option to increase its ownership in our company up to 30% on a fully diluted basis.
-On March 14, 2014, Ali WB gave us notice that it would fully exercise the option upon the completion of this offering.
-Upon the completion of this offering, Ali WB will hold 32.0% of our ordinary shares and will have the right to appoint a number of directors in proportion to the percentage of its ownership in our company, which initially will be one director.
+If Ali WB exercises such option in full, it will have the right to appoint a number of directors in proportion to the percentage of its ownership in our company.
+If Ali WB exercises its option in full, the board representation rights will be effected through an agreement between SINA, Ali WB and our company which will provide that Ali WB will have the right to appoint, in case of non-independent directors, or nominate, in case of independent directors, such number of directors as is proportional to the percentage of its ownership in our company on a fully diluted basis (such number of directors to be rounded down the closest integer).
+Nevertheless, the number of non-independent directors Ali WB is entitled to appoint shall be no fewer than one director.
 Ali WB's board representation rights may be assigned to a "qualified new investor" under certain circumstance.
-For further details, see "Our Relationship with Alibaba-Shareholders' Agreement-Ali WB's Board Representation Rights."
+For further details, see "Our Relationship with Major Shareholders-Our Relationship with Alibaba -Shareholders' Agreement-Ali WB's Board Representation Rights."